 What Students do at PRBI!

 Since the goal of our faith is to have our character conformed to Christ, living in a community provides numerous opportunities for discipleship to take place: classroom, dorm life, sports, care groups, service activities, etc. It is a journey of growing together as the body of Christ, learning to put "self" to death and care for others.

 Students are given the opportunity to participate in a care group where accountability, encouragement and the love of Christ are demonstrated.
 These groups meet weekly and are involved in activities both on and off campus.

 Visit our Disciple-making model page for more information.

-PRBI offers men's and women's basketball, soccer, and men's hockey, depending on level of interest.
+PRBI offers men's and women's basketball, volleyball, soccer, and men's hockey, depending on level of interest.
 Our sports teams are involved in leagues in the community to witness, grow in their character and develop their skill.

 Practical Work Experience

 Each student is given a specific responsibility that contributes towards community living and is an excellent way to understand the importance of each member doing his or her part.
 It also helps keep our operating costs down and your education affordable.

 Each student is assigned an area of service on campus and is expected to fulfill 5 hours/week.
 Areas include custodial, kitchen help, faculty assistance, maintenance, library, and other areas.